humdrum-tools/humdrum-documentation/tool/strophe/index.md

 > ` thru wandern | strophe -s 1,3`

-The list following the **-s** option can contain individual strophes separated by commas.
+The list following the <span class="option">s</span> option can contain individual strophes separated by commas.
 For example, the following command extracts verses 1, 3 and 4 in succession: